 To add wood chips or chunks or check the meat, you may need to open the doors regularly but track as much as you can from the thermometer reading or by monitoring the smoke coming out of the chimney to prevent the unnecessary opening of the door.

 We briefly touched on this, but due to the temperature difference from one side of the cooking chamber to the other, if you are cooking at both ends of your grill, you will need to rotate the beef.

 Even if you only cook one piece, make sure you turn it around; otherwise, an unevenly cooked dinner could be served.

 Avoid bad smoke

+Good smoking is usually light and blue and should always be maintained.
+Once you experience thick smoke coming from your chimney, it is time to do an immediate check.
 So, solve the problem by opening the firebox and use a metal rod to stir the fire well.
-It will allow oxygen in, your coals will light up and you should be good to continue cooking.
+It will allow oxygen in, your coals will light up, and you should be good to continue cooking.

 This will prevent you from getting burnt.